ssappenfield/Explainer/explainer/explainer.md

 	}
 ```
 ## Existing Solutions
-**IOS App Store Version History**: displays version name, release date, and brief description of changes made for each version
+**IOS App Store Version History**: displays version name, release date, and brief description of changes made for each version<br/>
 ![ios app store](imgs/iosappstore.jpg)<br/>
 **Slack App at Microsoft store**: displays an overview of changes that came with the latest version<br/>